-- You are within easy reach of all operating controls. - The battery charge is sufficient for the distance intended to be covered. - The posture belt (if installed) is in perfect order. - The rear mirror (if installed) is adjusted so you can look behind at all times without having to bend forward or shift your seating position.
+- You are within easy reach of all operating controls. - The battery charge is sufficient for the distance you intend to travel. - The posture belt (if installed) is in perfect order. - The rear mirror (if installed) is adjusted so you can look behind at all times without having to bend forward or shift your seating position.

-6.3 Parking and stationary
+6.3 Parking and Stationary

-When parking your vehicle or if your vehicle is stationary for a prolonged period:
+When parking your mobility device or if your mobility device is stationary for a prolonged period:

-- 1. Switch the vehicle's power system off (ON-/OFF key). - 2.
+- 1. Switch the mobility device's power system off (ON-/OFF key). - 2.
 Activate your anti-theft lock, if existing.

-6.4 Getting in and out of the mobility device
+6.4 Getting in and out of Mobility Device

-The armrest must be removed or swiveled up in order to get into or out of the mobility device from the side.
+- The armrest must be removed or swiveled - up in order to get into or out of the mobility device from the side.

-6.4.1 Removing the standard armrest in order to side transfer
+6.4.1 Removing Standard Armrest in Order to Side Transfer

+- 1. Pull plug (A) of remote cable to disconnect remote.

-- 2. Loosen wing nut B. - 3.
-Remove the armrest from the holder.
+- 2. Loosen wing nut $\mathbb{B}$ .

+- 3. Remove armrest from holder.

-6.4.2 Information about getting in and out
+6.4.2 Information About Getting in and out